Bohosh1/SIEM/README.md

 <h1>Building a SIEM</h1>

 <h2>Description</h2>
-In this simple project I created a SIEM using a vitual machine.
+In this simple project I created a SIEM using an Azure vitual machine.
 Then I made an alert that notified me of any succcessful login attempts.
 <br />

 <h2>Environments Used </h2>